Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Introduction

-The main challenge in working with non-Markovian systems is the size of the environment state space.
-The goal of any OQS theory is to avoid integration of the full system.
-There are many approaches developed for this problem \cite{breuer2002theory,RevModPhys.89.015001}.
-In rare cases, exact solutions are known \cite{mahan2013many}, in some others - effective weak coupling theories or perturbative expansions based on the projection operator techniques are possible \cite{PhysRevB.84.081305,doi:10.1063/1.3247899}.
-There are different diagrammatic and path-integral methods for which efficient Monte-Carlo schemes are known, for example, the Inchworm algorithm for the real-time diagrammatic Monte Carlo \cite{PhysRevLett.115.266802,doi:10.1063/1.4974328}.
-Non-perturbative approaches include enlarging the state space of the system \cite{PhysRevA.55.2290,PhysRevA.90.032114,schrder2017multidimensional}, capturing system's history by augmented density tensors (ADTs) \cite{doi:10.1063/1.469508,doi:10.1063/1.469509,10.1038/s41467-018-05617-3}, by a thermodynamic low-dimensional approximations \cite{Semin2020}, by mapping on an effective 1-D fermionic or bosonic chains \cite{PhysRevLett.105.050404}, and many others.
-A common property of the non-perturbative methods is the strong dependence of overall computational complexity on the environment correlation time.
-Introduction of restrictive assumptions about the environment could lead to a better complexity in some cases \cite{10.1143/JPSJ.58.101,schrder2017multidimensional}.
-One of the most widely used non-perturbative approaches is the hierarchal equations of motions (HEOM) method \cite{10.1143/JPSJ.58.101,doi:10.1143/JPSJ.75.082001,doi:10.1063/1.4890441}, that represents the system-environment interaction memory kernel by an infinite system of recurrent differential equations for auxiliary reduced density matrices.
-This approach is capable of treating a great variety of spectral distribution functions \cite{doi:10.1063/1.4766931,doi:10.1021/jz3012029,PhysRevA.85.062323,doi:10.1063/1.4870035} and works well in the high-temperature region, while the low-temperature region is computationally hard.
+Usually the environment of an OQS has a large state space, and solving the full system is not feasible neither analytically nor numerically \cite{breuer2002theory,RevModPhys.89.015001}.
+In rare cases, exact solutions are known \cite{mahan2013many}, in others - effective weak coupling theories or perturbative expansions based on the projection operator techniques are possible \cite{PhysRevB.84.081305,doi:10.1063/1.3247899}.
+There are various diagrammatic and path-integral methods for which efficient Monte-Carlo schemes exist, for example, the Inchworm algorithm for the real-time diagrammatic Monte Carlo \cite{PhysRevLett.115.266802,doi:10.1063/1.4974328}.
+Other non-perturbative approaches include: enlarging the state space of the system \cite{PhysRevA.55.2290,PhysRevA.90.032114,schrder2017multidimensional}, capturing evolution history by augmented density tensors (ADTs) \cite{doi:10.1063/1.469508,doi:10.1063/1.469509,10.1038/s41467-018-05617-3}, mapping on effective 1-D fermionic or bosonic chains \cite{PhysRevLett.105.050404}, space reduction by thermodynamic low-dimensional approximations \cite{Semin2020}, and etc. A common property of non-perturbative methods is the strong dependence of their computational complexity on the environment correlation time.
+Additional restrictions on the environment type could lead to better complexity in some cases \cite{10.1143/JPSJ.58.101,schrder2017multidimensional}.
+One of the most widely used non-perturbative approaches is the method of hierarchical equations of motions (HEOM) \cite{10.1143/JPSJ.58.101,doi:10.1143/JPSJ.75.082001,doi:10.1063/1.4890441}.
+HEOMs encode the memory kernel of system-environment interaction in infinite systems of recurrent differential equations for auxiliary reduced density matrices.
+This approach is capable of treating a great variety of environmental spectral densities \cite{doi:10.1063/1.4766931,doi:10.1021/jz3012029,PhysRevA.85.062323,doi:10.1063/1.4870035} and works well in the high-temperature region, but at low temperatures its efficiency rapidly deteriorates due to the exponential growth of number of the Matsubara modes.